Beaches in Dublin

 Dollymount Strand is the closest large beach to Dublin city centre.
-It is situated on Bull Island which was created in the 19th century in Dublin Bay.
+It is situated on Bull Island, which was created in the 19th century, at Dublin Bay.
 The sandy beach here runs along the full 5 kilometre length of the island.
 Today, it is an important nature reserve, being a breeding site for many bird species and one of the most protected areas in Ireland.

 Claremont Beach is a small cove-like beach situated close to the harbour in Howth.
 It is a popular beach all year round and there are a number of pubs and restaurants located along the Harbour Road and in the village of Howth.